‘THE DEVIL OF WINTERBORNE’ (P.R.O.B.E.)

 The episode concludes with Liz solving the case at Winterborne School and uncovering who the ‘devil’ was.
 D.I.
-Burke has requested a transfer to work with P.R.O.B.E. following what he’s experienced with Liz Shaw.
-Sadly this is D.I.
+Burke has requested a transfer to work with P.R.O.B.E., following what he has experienced with Liz Shaw.
+Sadly, this is D.I.
 Burke’s only appearance in the ‘P.R.O.B.E.’ series here. 😦

 Thanks again Stephen for getting me ‘The Devil of Winterborne’ as a late Christmas present! 😀

 ‘The Devil of Winterborne’ (P.R.O.B.E.) rating – 8/10

 The next story

 |Return to Doctor Who Timelines|